Critical Human Needs Standard

 Gaining access to temporary/shorter term housing options such as shelters and transitional housing.

-Access to Long-term Housing
+Access to Long-Term Housing

 Gaining access to housing (rent or own) that is safe, high quality, and affordable.